 - Do not focus solely on your own brand.
 In order to get a better picture of the overall communication effort, measure everything in comparison with competitors and in "before / after" dynamics.

-TOP indicators by LOOQME.
+TOP metrics by LOOQME.

-This indicator can be compared with awareness (knowledge of the brand), and to some extent with market share.
+This metric can be compared with awareness (knowledge of the brand), and to some extent with market share.
 The analysis of the mentions shows how well the audience, including the media, understands who you are, what your benefits and differences are.
 What do competitors talk about, which is relative to the market in general, which niches remain free for communications?

 2. Quality of mentions.

-3. Tone of mentions.
+3. Sentiment of mentions.

 If it is not possible to keep track of negative mentions timely (to receive alerts), one must work with them later.
 It affects search yield, media availability for highlighting your position, partners and clients – and the reputation in general.

 Media Favourability Index (MFI) can be measured with the number of positive and negative mentions.
 This is a relative metric calculated by the formula: